Vyral/base-template/_posts/2019-08-02-the-role-of-the-non-occupant-co-borrower-in-the-home-buying-process.md

 ---

 {% include youtube.html %}

+For some first-time buyers, electing to purchase with the help of a non-occupant co-borrower is their ticket to homeownership.&nbsp;

 Today I’ll address the topic of **non-occupant co-borrowers and how you can benefit from it.&nbsp;**